Random regular graphs and the systole of a random surface

 \end{thmA} To prove that the result in the compact setting is the same as in the non-compact setting we will use the fact that the probability that a random hyperbolic surface has large cusps tends to $1$.
 This fact was proved in \cite{BM}.
 However, we also need to know how fast this probability tends to $1$, so we will prove a quantitative version of their theorem, using similar ideas.

 Even though the expression on the right hand side looks rather abstract, it is possible to approximate it.
 We can determine the sets $A_k$ for $k$ up to some prescribed trace.
-Together with an approximation for the rest term this gives the following approximation for the limit (see (\ref{eq_numHyp}) in section \ref{sec_numval}):
+Together with an approximation for the remainder term this gives the following approximation for the limit (see (\ref{eq_numHyp}) in section \ref{sec_numval}):

 As a byproduct of the proof of Theorem A, we also obtain the asymptotic probability distribution of the number of closed curves of any finite length.
 Before we can make this statement precise, we need to introduce some notation.
-First of all, by tracing a curve on the surface and recording whether the curve turns right or left on every triangle it passes, we get a word in the letters $L$ and $R$.
+First of all, by tracing a curve on the surface and recording whether the curve turns right or left on every triangle it passes, we get a word (technically only defined up to the equivalence of words mentioned above) in the letters $L$ and $R$.
 We associate the matrices

-to the letters $L$ and $R$ respectively and note that the map from curves to words in $L$ and $R$ is only defined up to the equivalence of words mentioned above.
-Given such an equivalence class of words $[w]$ corresponding to a homotopy class of curves $\gamma$, we say that $\gamma$ carries $[w]$.
+to the letters $L$ and $R$ respectively.
+Given an equivalence class of words $[w]$ corresponding to a homotopy class of curves $\gamma$, we say that $\gamma$ carries $[w]$.